ari-apc-lab/hpc-exporter/README.md

 - `<AUTH>`: SSH authentication method used on the HPC frontend.
 See **Authentication methods** below for details
 - `<LOGLEVEL>`: Logging level. `error` as default, `warn`, `info` and `debug` also supported
 - `<INTERVAL>`: Minimum amount of time in seconds between each query to the HPC frontend.
 Default 300.
+- `<JOBID LIST>`: List of Job IDs to monitor.
+Separated by commas.
+If not set, all jobs by the user will be monitored.

 ### Dockerization
 Check the [README.md](docker/README.md) file in [`docker`](docker) folder for instructions about Docker deployment of HPC exporters